antfu/talks/2025-10-09/src/slides.md

 <div absolute top-67 left-9 w-225 h-15 border="2 amber rounded-xl" bg-amber:10 z--1 v-click />

 <!--
-Why we are building tools for using tools?
+Why are we building tools for using tools?

 If you think about what makes a good tool, I would give the following points.

-The first thing is the [click] Entry Barrier, [click] A good tools should be easy to start with, easy to config, and usually easy to be explained with in one single sentence.
+The first thing is the [click] Entry Barrier, [click] A good tool should be easy to start with, easy to configure, and usually easy to explain in one single sentence.

-Then the second would be [click] Intuitive, [click] we should meets users' expactations and intuition, to make good developer experience and easy to discover new features.
+Then the second would be [click] Intuitive, [click] we should meet users' expectations and intuition, to create a good developer experience and make it easy to discover new features.

-The third I would pick is [click] Transparency, [click] when using a tool, it's better for users to know how it works and what's its state.
-If something went wrong, we could find out why and fix them easier.
+The third I would pick is [click] Transparency, [click] when using a tool, it's better for users to know how it works and what its state is.
+If something goes wrong, we can find out why and fix it more easily.

-Then it would be [click] Composability, [click] having decoupled modules would make features easier to combine and extend with other tools to leverage the full power.
+Then it would be [click] Composability, [click] having decoupled modules would make features easier to combine and extend with other tools to leverage their full power.

-The final one I would pick is [click] Extensibility, [click] What make software different from one-off scripts is that software are about to adopt and handle different scenarios.
-And being extensible by having flexile plugin system and ability to customize is one of the very important aspects of good software.
+The final one I would pick is [click] Extensibility, [click] What makes software different from one-off scripts is that software is meant to adopt and handle different scenarios.
+Being extensible with a flexible plugin system and the ability to customize is one of the very important aspects of good software.

-That said, the reason we are building DevTools is trying to provide the great [click] Transparency to our tools, to help the users understand the tools better and see through the internal state.
+That said, the reason we're building DevTools is to provide great [click] Transparency to our tools, to help users understand the tools better and see through the internal state.
 -->

 ---